Hyle-org/devhub-hyle/docs/quickstart/your-first-smart-contract.md

 ### Transfer tokens

-To transfer 2 tokens from the Hylé `faucet` to `Bob`:
+Transfer 2 tokens from the Hylé `faucet` to `Bob`:

 ```bash
 cargo run -- transfer faucet.simple_token bob.simple_token 2
 ```

-This command will:
+This command:

-1. Send a blob transaction to transfer 2 tokens from `faucet` to `bob`.
-To better understand what a blob transaction is, [read more about transactions on Hylé](../concepts/identity.md).
+1. Sends a blob transaction to transfer 2 tokens from `faucet` to `bob`.
+To better understand what a blob transaction is, [read more about transactions on Hylé](../concepts/transaction.md).
-2. Generate a ZK proof of that transfer.
+2. Generates a ZK proof for the transfer.
-3. Send the proof to the devnet.
+3. Sends the proof to the devnet for verification.
 (Scroll down to see what that looks like in code.)

 ### Verify settled state